JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 1

-In **Chapter 13**, you created a sample essay in APA style.
-After looking over this section (including the sample paper from California State University--Sacramento), convert your paper to MLA style using the guidelines.
+Earlier in **Chapter 13**, you created a sample essay in APA style.
+After looking over this section, convert your paper to MLA style.

 #### Exercise 2

 Convert these APA-style titles to MLA-style titles.
 Many websites can help, even though you must double-check them.

 Consider these two sites:

 - https://www.noodletools.com
 - https://citationmachine.net